sajjad27/SOP/STORYBOARD.md

 -  Setting to combine some header buttons
 -  download button
 -  required is checkbox
+-  after loading, ensure all data are correct like starter and types of steps and all position are correct
 -  remove right panel in the edit starter, and put the add +Before +after Duplicate and delete
 -  ADD Button to Save Changes
 -  only one save button shown in the edit mode, lighted when form is dirty, discard changes when go to preview